-Level 3—Assigned to sub-accounts to Level 2 accounts; Level 3 account numbers do not end with zeros (XXXX).
+Level 3 - Assigned to sub-accounts to Level 2 accounts; Level 3 account numbers do not end with zeros (XXXX).

-(Continued)

-(Continued)

-STRUCTURE OF GENERAL LEDGER ACCOUNTS 7605 (Cont.
-1)

-(Revised 06/05)
+The Financial Information System for California (FI$Cal) account codes contain one to seven digits and are structured into the following hierarchical reporting levels:

+Level 1 - Represents the Account Type

+Level 2 - Represents the Account Sub-Type by high level categories

+Level 3 - Represents the Account classification.
+This level may have a 3-digit or 4-digit code.

+Lower Levels - Represents a further breakdown of the account classification detail or is the Account Detail Code.
+The 7-digit Account detail code is entered on financial transactions.

+Agencies/departments must use the appropriate level of detail for budgeting, accounting, and year-end reporting.

+Agencies/departments may expand the statewide uniform codes to lower-level accounts as necessary to accommodate agency/department-specific requirements.

+For year-end reporting to the State Controller’s Office (SCO), agencies/departments must use the Level 1 legacy codes listed in the Uniform Codes Manual (UCM).

-Departments must be able to report accounting information to the lowest hierarchical level.
-This reporting requirement does not compel departments to maintain General Ledgers at levels 2 or 3.
-Instead, departments can meet the reporting requirements by accounting for the information in subsidiary records/ledgers (e.g. Allotment–Expenditure Ledger, Revenue Ledger, Accounts Receivable Ledger, etc.) and by maintaining the General Ledger at a more summarized level.
+Agencies/departments must be able to report accounting information to the lowest hierarchical level.
+This reporting requirement does not require agencies/departments to maintain General Ledgers at levels 2 or 3.
+Instead, agencies/departments can meet the reporting requirements by accounting for the information in subsidiary records/ledgers (e.g., Appropriations Ledger, Revenue Ledger, Accounts Receivable Ledger, etc.) and by maintaining the General Ledger at a more summarized level.

-In a few cases, two different account numbers and two different account levels have been assigned to general ledger accounts with the same title.
-These assignments were made so that "like kind" accounts could be consolidated for reporting purposes.

-Whenever a choice exists between using different account numbers for the same account title, departments will use the lower hierarchical level account number (e.g. use Account No. 2341 for Equipment rather than Account No. 2340; use Account No. 3010 for Accounts Payable rather than Account No. 3000; use Account No. 3110 for Due to Other Funds or Appropriations rather than Account No. 3100).
+For ease of consolidating like-kind accounts for reporting purposes, the same title has, in some cases, been assigned to different account numbers at different account levels.
+Agencies/departments must use the lowest hierarchical level account number rather than a higher level account number with the same title.
+This is mostly applicable when using legacy codes.
+For example, use legacy account 2341 for Equipment rather than legacy account 2340; use legacy account 3010 for Accounts Payable rather than legacy account 3000; use legacy account 3110 for Due to Other Funds or Appropriations rather than legacy account 3100.
+In FI$Cal, transactions must be posted to the 7-digit account number, the lowest level account.

+Refer to the Uniform Codes Manual (UCM) for a full listing of general ledger accounts and the hierarchical reporting levels.

+Subsidiary Fund Information Required for Inter-fund and Intra-fund Transactions

-In addition to the four-digit account number, certain general ledger accounts require four-digit subsidiary numbers.
-Some four-digit subsidiary numbers signify the funds involved in interfund and intrafund transactions.
-Following are the general ledger accounts which require subsidiary fund coding:
+Certain general ledger accounts require a fund and/or organization number to identify the other fund involved in an inter-fund and intra-fund transaction.
+The accounts and legacy accounts listed below require subsidiary fund coding:

-Account No. 1410, Due from Other Funds

-Account No. 1730, Prepayments to Other Funds or Appropriations

-Account No. 2120, Advances to Other Funds

-Account No. 2170, Interfund Loans Receivable

-Account No. 3114, Due to Other Funds

-Account No. 3120, Prepayments from Other Funds or Appropriations

-Account No. 4010, Advances from Other Funds

-Account No. 4050, Interfund Loans Payable

-Account No. 9811, Operating Transfers In

-Account No. 9812, Operating Transfers Out (Continued)

-(Continued)

-STRUCTURE OF GENERAL LEDGER ACCOUNTS 7605 (Cont.
-2)

-(Revised 06/05)

-Other general ledger accounts also require four-digit subsidiary numbers.
-These four- digit subsidiary numbers signify the
+Legacy general ledger accounts that require subsidiary fund coding: